 Once again, those executive leaders are put in the limelight.
 Fortunately, those executive leaders don’t read CIO-related articles or attend our IT service management (ITSM) conferences.
 So, they’re probably blissfully unaware of this, and when the gooey culture stuff hits the proverbial fan they can fire some of the IT middle managers for not having “installed” the right culture.
 Am I being too cynical here?

 Which is why I make my call to ISACA and COBIT.
-COBIT being the IT governance framework aimed at executives, and most closely aligned to current ITSM best practice such as ITIL.
+COBIT being the IT governance framework aimed at executives, and most closely aligned to current ITSM best practices such as ITIL.
 COBIT provides ITSM organizations with a stepping stone towards “the business.”
 Digital transformation requires a culture change from both business and IT people.
-COBIT is therefore a framework that’s applicable to both worlds.
+COBIT is, therefore, a framework that’s applicable to both worlds, and is helpful around culture, ethics, and behavior.

 COBIT for IT governance